zoxpx/pxdocs/content/reference/release-notes/portworx.md

 * Fix S3 provider for compatibility issues with legacy object storage providers not supporting ListObjectsV2 API correctly.
 * Add more cloudsnap related alerts to indicate cloudsnap status and any cloudsnap operation failures.
 * Fix config.json for Docker Plugin installs
-* Read topology parameters on PX restart so RACK topology information is read correctly on restarts
+* Read topology parameters on Portworx restart so RACK topology information is read correctly on restarts
-* Retain environment variables when PX is upgraded via `pxctl upgrade` command
+* Retain environment variables when Portworx is upgraded via `pxctl upgrade` command
 * Improve handling for encrypted scale volumes

 ### Errata